kmcgreg5/dbb/Migration/ReportMigration/README.md

 # Report Migration Sample
 ### Overview
 This sample provides a script to migrate DBB Build Reports containing javascript to static versions.
 This script is a combination of Unix shell scripts and Apache Groovy scripts.

 ### Prerequisites
+For a version of this script compatible with DBB 1.x, use the dbb_1_x branch.
-* DBB Toolkit
+* DBB Toolkit 2.x
     * DBB_HOME environment variable must be set
 * IBM Java v8 64bit
     * JAVA_HOME environment variable must be set